virtual-labs/vlabs-systems/src/hosting-engineer/lab-hosting-ec2-s3.md

-# User Documentation: Hosting of Virtual Labs using deployment tool which is prviously hosted on EC2.
+# User Documentation: Hosting of Virtual Labs using deployment tool which previously hosted on EC2.

 ## Introduction